 The trip is designed for everyone who loves handmade textiles and seeing different weaving processes.
 The heavenly food and lovely tropical hotels are a big plus!
 Quilters rejoice!
 You will find lots to exclaim over.
 You’ll not only have a chance to see and purchase a wide variety of Indonesian textiles but also you can load up on yards and yards of hand-dyed cotton or rayon batik cloth.
-In Denpasar, we’ll shop for oh-so-inexpensive Balinese batik quilt fabrics at a couple of place with an incredible selection.
-You’ll also you’ll create your own yardage at a local batik mini-factory.
+In Denpasar, we’ll shop for oh-so-inexpensive Balinese batik quilt fabrics at a couple of places with incredible selections.
+You’ll also create your own yardage at a local batik mini-factory.
 In this workshop, we’ll stamp lengths of plain cloth with patterns and colors of our choice.

 Visit a traditional double ikat weaving village.

 Watch a traditional Balinese dance show.

 Shop for an incredible selection of batik fabric.

 Learn to make Balinese dishes in our cooking class.

 Design a batik cloth painting in our class.

 Take weird photos at Upside Down World Bali.